 Pursuant to the Pensions Act, communication regarding personal information is required to match as closely as possible with the information needs and characteristics of the (former) participant, former partner and pensioner.
 In this context, MPF may make use of profiling in order to better tailor our communication and services to your personal situation.
 Based on your details, we determine the target group to which we assign you.
 These target groups then determine how we communicate with you and for what purpose.
 Various tools can be used on the participant portals.
 These tools help participants to better understand their accrued pension(s) (capital) and the consequences of the various choices.
 Such tools are not used for automated individual decision-making, but only to provide an indication.
 A participant's final choice is always confirmed by a human action on the part of the pension fund.
 Furthermore, a participant always has the possibility to object to a decision on the basis of the complaints procedure.

 A request to exercise your rights can be submitted in writing (by post) or digitally.
 You can send your request to Stichting Mars Pensioenfonds, PO Box 123, 1180 AC Amstelveen, t.a.v. afdeling Pensioenservice.
 You may also send an e-mail to firstname.lastname@example.org.

 We will have to establish your identity before we can deal with your request.
 We will therefore ask you to provide a copy of your driving licence, passport or identity card.
 We ask for this in order to avoid providing data to unauthorised persons.
 We will ask you to obscure the photograph, the citizen service number and the MRZ code on the copy of your driving licence, passport or identity card.
 We will deal with your request within one month of receiving it.
-If this is not possible, Mars Pension Fund will inform you within one month of the reason why we are not able to deal with your request and inform you of a new date by which we will deal with it (not more than two months after informing you).
+The aforementioned rights are subject to different conditions and exceptions under the law.
+MPF assesses in each specific case whether these are the case.

 Do you have a question?